Taming the Long-Tail: Efficient Reasoning RL Training with Adaptive Drafter: Introduction

 \textbf{(1) Unbalanced Rollout and Training Time}.
 During RL, the first and most time-consuming stage is \emph{rollout}, where the model generates numerous candidate responses.
 These responses are then used in subsequent \emph{inference} and \emph{training} stages to update the model.
 As shown in Figure \ref{figure_teaser} (a) , the rollout phase consumes a disproportionately large fraction ($\sim$85\%) of the total step time, becoming a primary bottleneck.

 \textbf{(2) Persistent Long-Tail Distribution}.
 A major source of RL training inefficiency arises from the \emph{long-tail distribution} of rollout response lengths.
 As shown in Figure~\ref{figure_teaser}(a), although most generated sequences are relatively short, a small fraction extends to extreme lengths.
 Crucially, this inefficiency is not an occasional occurrence but a persistent pattern observed throughout long-term training, as evidenced by ByteDance's production traces (Figure~\ref{figure_bytedance_trace}).
 In most RL steps, a few responses reach the maximum configured length, while the majority remain substantially shorter.
 The pronounced gap between this maximum length and the 75th percentile (p75) underscores significant resource under-utilization.
+Similar long-tail patterns have been independently reported in large-scale RL systems at Berkeley~\cite{deepscalerTrace}, Alibaba~\cite{gao2025rollpacker}, and AMD~\cite{zhou2025april}, indicating that this phenomenon is widespread.

 \textbf{(3) Substantial Time and Resource Demands}.
 Figure~\ref{figure_bytedance_trace} shows that reasoning RL training for a 32B model took 11 days to complete only 385 steps, even using 128 GPUs.
 Individual training steps averaged approximately 40 minutes, while periodic evaluations (conducted every 5 steps) required roughly 20 minutes each, demonstrating the process is extremely time and resource-intensive.